khenriksson/wsd-gameshop/README.md

 ### Implementation order and timetable

 As this project plan has been approved, we'll start by implementing the models and then move on to the views.
 The second most important objective is to get a functional test environment for html up, so that we can start implementing visible changes as fast as possible.

+For project management we're planning on setting up a Asana project to keep track of features.
 The timetable is to start instantly after the project plan approval.